 If there is a power of attorney in place then the attorney (usually a family member) will be legally capable to deal with your mother’s affairs.

-Keep in mind that your mother may have prepared one without telling you in earlier years, so if she has a legal advisor, it might be worth checking with them as to whether they have been keeping it safe.
+Keep in mind that your mother may have prepared one without telling you in earlier years, so it might be worth checking with other family members or friends.